 Anxiety bubbles up in your stomach as you check your bank account.
 Your latest paycheck barely covers rent and food for this month.
 Hopes of enjoying the night out with your friends this weekend are dashed.
 How are you supposed to make ends meet and enjoy your life at the same time?

 This situation may sound dire, but according to a 2018 study from CNBC, nearly one-third of Americans are stressed about money on a regular basis.
 What’s worse, if you’re a millennial, the Pew Research Center highlights that there’s a greater likelihood you’re in poverty and struggling to meet basic needs compared with other generations.
 If you’re trying to establish yourself in today’s difficult economic environment, it can feel like an uphill battle when you can’t balance the books.

-Have no fear — CreditMarvel has tips for how you can have fun, feel empowered, and control your finances!
+Read on — CreditMarvel has tips for how you can have more fun, feel empowered, and take control of your finances in 2019!

 Don’t feel ashamed if you’re having money troubles.

 According to a study that the Federal Reserve Board has conducted since 2013, 47% of Americans surveyed said that they couldn’t come up with $400 to pay for an unexpected cost.
 That’s a lot of people who are living paycheck to paycheck.

 Now turn that sad statistic into something good!
 One way to boost self-esteem and to promote a positive outlook is to reach out to your community.
 Find groups in your area who stay active but do so cheaply.
 For example, this might mean taking a rain check on the groups that frequent the most expensive city clubs and instead joining a crew who potlucks in the park.